-Mission: Optimize oats as a competitive crop and increase grower profitability through the grower supported levy which directs and funds research, helps develop new markets and products for oats, influences policy, and builds partnerships with the oat industry around the world to better serve the Western Canadian oat grower.
+Mission: Optimize oats as a competitive crop and increase grower profitability through the grower supported levy which directs and funds research, help develop new markets and products for oats, influences policy, and builds partnerships with the oat industry around the world to better serve the Western Canadian oat grower.

-POGA is funded by the three provincial entities with SaskOats being the largest funder, given the majority of oats are produced in Saskatchewan.
+POGA is funded by the three provincial oat entities from Alberta, Saskatchewan, and Manitoba.
 All three associations collect a 50 cent per tonne check-off from every tonne of oats grown for sale in their respective province.
-Each province is governed by a six-member board of directors and all are board members of POGA.
+Each province is governed by a six-member board of directors and all are board members of the POGA.

-The Executive Director, guided by the board of directors, manages the administrative and policy duties of the provincial organizations.
-In addition, through POGA, she manages the monitoring of projects that are mutually beneficial to all three entities.
-Some projects continue to be provincially directed and therefore funded directly from the provincial organizations.
+The Executive Director, guided by the POGA board of directors, manages the administrative and policy duties of the provincial organizations and the overall approval/ monitoring of projects that are mutually beneficial to all three entities.
+Some projects continue to be provincially directed and therefore funded directly from the provincial organization.